Milada Součková: Life

 Milada Součková was born into a wealthy family in Prague.
 She studied at the prestigious Minerva High School together with Milena Jesenská.
 From 1918 she studied science at Charles University in Prague, graduating in 1923 with a thesis on plant life.
 In 1923–24 she attended the University of Lausanne and met her future husband, the painter Zdenek Rykr.
-She wrote for several newspapers and journals, met the Russian linguist Roman Jacobson, and in 1936 became a member of the Prague Linguistic Circle.
+She wrote for several newspapers and journals, met the Russian linguist Roman Jakobson, and in 1936 became a member of the Prague Linguistic Circle.
 In 1940 her husband committed suicide to avoid falling into the hands of the Gestapo, and Součková left Prague to live in the countryside.
 During the occupation, she collaborated with writer Vladislav Vančura on his monumental work Obrazy z dějin národa českého (Pictures From the History of the Czech Nation) until Vančura was arrested by the Gestapo.

 In 1945, after World War II, she was appointed cultural attaché at the Czechoslovak Embassy in Washington.
 In protest of the Czechoslovak coup d'état of 1948, she remained in the United States as an émigré.
-Jacobson helped her to enter an academic career in Czech studies, serving between 1950 and 1962 at Harvard University, then at the University of Chicago, and from 1970 to 1973 at the University of California, Berkeley.
+Jakobson helped her to enter an academic career in Czech studies, serving between 1950 and 1962 at Harvard University, then at the University of Chicago, and from 1970 to 1973 at the University of California, Berkeley.
 In 1959, she was awarded a Guggenheim Fellowship for the study of Slavic literature.
 For the rest of her life, she worked as a librarian at Harvard's Widener Library.
 In 1986, after her death, Harvard College established the Milada Součkova Bequest, "for the purchase and use of Czech and Slovak books for the Harvard University Library known as Widener Library."